Preserving Privacy Without Compromising Accuracy: Machine Unlearning for Handwritten Text Recognition: Experiments

 The results indicate that, following pruning, the pruned model outperforms the baseline model at the same iterations of random labeling.
 At epoch 10,000, the pruned model achieves 0\% writer classification accuracy, signifying a complete forgetting of user-specific information in the forget set, while retaining a high accuracy of 99.95\% for the retain set.
 In contrast, the baseline model requires 38,000 iterations to reach 0\% writer classification accuracy.
 Regarding recognition performance, the prune-first-then-random-label method achieves superior results for the forget set, with a CER of 0.28\% and a WER of 1.05\%, compared to the baseline method, which requires more iterations and results in a CER of 3.73\% and a WER of 2.59\%.

-\subsubsection{Membership Inference Evaluation}
+\textbf{Membership Inference Evaluation}

 As previously discussed, the writer classification head serves as an indicator.
 However, achieving 0\% accuracy does not necessarily confirm non-membership for the forget set.
 To address this, we conduct a membership inference evaluation, as shown in Tab.~\ref{tab:mia}.
+The forget set is initially part of the member category in the baseline recognition model, since it is included in the training data.
+After applying unlearning, our goal is for the forget set to exhibit behavior similar to non-members, effectively transitioning to an unseen status in the unlearned model.
 For both the baseline and pruned models, with and without random labeling, members (retain set) are classified as ``seen'' with over 75\% accuracy, while non-members (test set) are classified as ``unseen'' with an accuracy range of 51\% to 59\%.
 These outcomes align with expectations: members have a high classification probability as they were seen during training, while non-members approach the random guessing baseline (50\%), reflecting the model's lack of prior knowledge about them.

 For the forget set, the baseline model classifies it as ``seen'' members with a probability of 73.29\%, since the forget set is part of the training data for model $M$.
 In contrast, the pruned model $M^*$ reduces this probability to 64.42\%, indicating that pruning effectively removes some user-specific information.
 Comparing random labeling results for the baseline and pruned models at the same iterations, the pruned model retains less user-specific information, with its results closer to the random guess threshold of 50\%.
 At iteration 10,000, random labeling on the pruned model achieves a classification probability of 49.98\% for ``seen'' members, confirming that user-specific information has been effectively removed from model $M'$.